isomerpages/govtech-stp/_rgl/frequently-asked-questions-on-rgl.md

 ### Mandatory Pre-Departure to Singapore Preparation

-#### 14. What pre-departure requirements must I comply with before entering Singapore?
+#### 13. What pre-departure requirements must I comply with before entering Singapore?

 Three days before the travellers’ scheduled entry into Singapore, the application sponsor must submit the following:
 - Pre-trip health and travel history declarations and accommodation details electronically via the [SG Arrival Card](https://eservices.ica.gov.sg/sgarrivalcard/); and
 - Traveller’s certificate of negative test result for COVID-19 (taken within 72 hours before departure at authorised testing facilities), and latest 14-day controlled itinerary in Singapore [here](http://eservices.ica.gov.sg/STO).

-#### 15. What documents do I need show to the airline during boarding and at Singapore’s immigration checkpoint?
+#### 14. What documents do I need show to the airline during boarding and at Singapore’s immigration checkpoint?

 RGL travellers entering Singapore via air and land transport must produce the following documents:
 - A valid SafeTravel Pass approval letter (the date of entry to Singapore must fall within the period of entry stated in the letter).
 - A valid visa to enter Singapore (for visa-required passport holders who are short-term visitors to Singapore).
 - A valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore (the certificate must be issued by an authorised COVID-19 testing facility designated by the government of the country/region the traveller is departing from).
-The certificate should also be in English or accompanied with an English translation.It should also contain the (i) Traveller's name, Date of Birth or Passport number (per passport used to travel to Singapore); and (ii) Date and result of the PCR test.
+The certificate should also be in English or accompanied with an English translation.
+It should also contain the (i) Traveller's name, Date of Birth or Passport number (per passport used to travel to Singapore); and (ii) Date and result of the PCR test.
 - Proof of return transportation arrangements to depart from Singapore (e.g. air, train and bus return ticket).
 Travellers arriving by air who do not produce a return air ticket during pre-boarding checks may be refused boarding.

 Traveller who does not have any of the above may be refuse boarding by the airline.
 For traveller who do not have mobile devices that can download the TraceTogether app, please refer to Question 24.